Skip to content

 What if you could embed expert guidance directly in your project — a "message in a bottle" that any AI assistant could discover and execute?

 That's what we tried with our GenAI-Logic system.
 It's powerful but counterintuitive — it uses declarative rules instead of procedural code, a mental model shift that doesn't stick from reading docs alone.
-People need hands-on experience with a knowledgeable guide.

 The vision: Hands-on training that scales infinitely.
 Available anytime, anywhere.
 Expert guidance embedded in the project itself.
+Ability to answer unexpected questions.

-First Failure: The Interface Problem
+Failure #1: The Interface Problem

-Our initial approach was straightforward:
+Our initial approach:

 Show them the Admin UI.
 Press Enter when they've explored it.